kelvinndunda/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -r operates files and directories recursively and adds new ownership chown vincent:staff _hello changes ownership recursivly to hello chown --applies only when the owner is guillaume
+chmod -r operates files and directories recursively and adds new ownership chown vincent:staff _hello changes ownership recursivly to hello chown --applies only when the owner is guillaume telnet command to connect to the Towel.blinkenlights.nl server, which streams the StarWars IV episode in ASCII art format to the terminal.
+When you run this script, the episode will start playing in the terminal